NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \textbf{IBRNet} \cite{2021ibrnet} (February 2021) was published in 2021 as a NeRF adjacent method for view synthesis that is widely used in benchmarks.
 For a target view, IBRNet selected N views from the training set whose viewing directions are most similar.
 A CNN was used to extract features from these images.
-For a single query point, for each of the i input view, the known camera matrix was used to project onto the corresponding image to extract color $\V{c}_i$ and feature $\V{f}_i$.
+For a single query point, for each of the $i$ input views, the known camera matrix was used to project onto the corresponding image to extract color $\V{c}_i$ and feature $\V{f}_i$.
 An MLP was then used to refine these features $\V{f}'_i$ to be multi-view aware and produce pooling weights $w_i$.
-For density prediction these features were summed using the weights.
-This is done for each query point, and the results (of all query points along the ray) were concatenated together and fed into a ray Transformer \cite{vaswani2017attention} which predicted the density.
+For density prediction, these features were summed using the weights.
+This is done for each query point, and the results (of all query points along the ray) were concatenated together and fed into a ray Transformer \cite{vaswani2017attention}, which predicted the density.

-Compared to NeRF models, \textbf{Scene Rendering Transformer (SRT) \cite{2022SRT}} (November 2021) took a different approach to volume rendering.
-They used a CNN to extract feature patches from scene images which were then fed into an Encoder-Decoder Transformer \cite{vaswani2017attention}, which along with camera ray and viewpoint coordinates $\{\mathbf{o},\mathbf{d}\} $, which then produced the output color.
+Compared to NeRF models, \textbf{Scene Rendering Transformer (SRT)} (November 2021) \cite{2022SRT} took a different approach to volume rendering.
+They used a CNN to extract feature patches from scene images which were then fed into an Encoder-Decoder Transformer \cite{vaswani2017attention} along with camera ray and viewpoint coordinates $\{\mathbf{o},\mathbf{d}\} $, which then produced the output color.
 The entire ray was queried at once, unlike with NeRF models.
-The SRT is geometry-free. and did not produce the scene's density function, nor relied on geometric inductive biases.
-The \textbf{NeRFormer} \cite{2021nerformer} (September 2021) is a comparable concurrent model which also uses Transformers as part of the volume rendering process.
-The paper also introduced the Common Objects in 3D dataset, which could gain popularity in the near future.
+The SRT is geometry-free. and did not produce the scene's density function, nor did it rely on geometric inductive biases.